notuxic/testrunner/README.md

-It aims to provide a comprehensive tool for checking programs for correctness in the context of teaching *C* and *C++* (correct program behaviour on *I/O*, compiler warnings, memory leaks, ...), while also generating a report that can be understood by less experienced users.
+It aims to provide a comprehensive tool for checking programs for correctness in the context of teaching *C* and *C++* (correct program behaviour on *I/O*, compiler warnings, memory leaks, ...), while also generating a easy-to-understand testreport.

 Features